Soft Pneumatic Grippers: Topology optimization, 3D-printing and Experimental validation: Optimized PneuNet design

 \section{Optimized PneuNet design}

 The SHDD for a PneuNet is depicted in Fig.~\ref{fig:DD} with output location ``O ."
-The pneumatic load and displacement boundary conditions are also depicted. $L_x$ and $L_y$ indicate the dimension in $x-$ and $y-$ axes, respectively.
-The figure also indicates the non-design solid and void regions.
+The pneumatic load and displacement boundary conditions are also depicted. $L_x$ and $L_y$ indicate the dimension in $x-$ and $y-$directions, respectively.
+The figure also indicates the non-design solid and void regions, that do not change as optimization progresses.

 The reference symmetric domain is parameterized using $\texttt{nelx}\times \texttt{nely} = 80 \times 320$ bilinear FEs.
-The blueprint design's volume fraction is set to 0.20, whereas the strain energy fraction for the eroded design is set to $S_f=0.90$.
+The volume fraction of the blueprint design is set to 0.20.
+We consider two cases: Case~I and Case~II, while imposing the strain energy constraint on the corresponding eroded design. $S_{f}$ for Case I and Case II are set to $0.70$ and $0.90$, respectively.
 The SIMP parameter $n=3$ is taken.
 The filter radius $r_\textit{fill}$ =7.6 is set.
 The workpiece stiffness $k_s = 1$ is set at the output location.
 The Darcy and drainage parameters $\left\{\eta_k,\,\beta_k\right\}$ = $\left\{\eta_d,\,\beta_d\right\}$ = $\left\{0.1,\,10\right\}$ are taken.
-The maximum value of the projection parameter $\beta_\textit{max}=128$ is set, which is doubled at every 50 MMA iterations.
+The maximum value of the projection parameter, $\beta_\textit{max}=128$, is set, and it is doubled every 50 MMA iterations.
 The maximum number of MMA iterations is set to 400.
 The external move limit for the MMA is set to $0.1$.
-The given volume fraction is used to initialize the optimization process.
+The given volume fraction is used as the initial guess for the optimization process.
+The optimization continues until the maximum number of iterations is reached or the maximum absolute change in the design vectors between two successive iterations comes below 0.0001.